Architecture is a science of buildings.

 I have worked with an interior designing company for their online promotion work.

-The interior photographer’s responsibility is to capture the scene by bringing the attention of the viewer’s to the specific feature in the room.
+The interior photographer’s responsibility is to capture the scene by bringing the viewer’s attention to the specific feature in the room.

 It’s not a piece of cake because you often get to work in a small spaced room where the lens capabilities and your skills get you out of difficulties.